Today’s episode of Bottom Line Faith features Rob Baugher, CEO of Baugher Design and Remodel.

 Ray: And so as a follower of Christ, where was your faith in all of that?
 And, you know, we’re talking about this abundant life a few moments ago.
 And now here’s really a guy who’s somewhat devastated by circumstances.
 Kind of help us process that.

 Part of it, I think, is that you take action.
-It’s that, you know, God, I need to meet you today, and I’m going to head down this road because I’m because I think you’re on this road.
-I’m not gonna sit here anymore and do nothing.
-And there are many scriptures that talk, you know, it’s just like the Lord meets you on the way.
+It’s that, you know, God, I need to meet you today, and I’m going to head down this road because I think you’re on this road.
+I’m not going to sit here anymore and do nothing.
+And there are many Scriptures that talk, you know, it’s just like the Lord meets you on the way.
 But I have to have, by faith I had to move ahead and take one step after the other.
 And it is amazing, as I look back, on how many different people I talked to during that time who identified with what I was going through.
-There was a lot of people who had no idea what I was going through, and that hurt even more, but the Lord was faithful, and he had a plan that was, that was bigger than I understood and I had to trust that.
+There was a lot of people who had no idea what I was going through, and that hurt even more, but the Lord was faithful, and He had a plan that was bigger than I understood, and I had to trust that.

 Ray: Oh, wow.